Practice Problems

 Question 5

-In general, when green light is removed from white light, the film would appear to be which color?
+In general, when blue light is removed from white light, the film would appear to be which color?

 yellow